viraat/blog/_posts/why.markdown

 Some of these posts (like this one) are going to be rambly and ranty to you.
 Some of them will be clear, simple and maybe even basic to you.
 But they're all going to be at a place where I'm happy with my understanding of them.
 That's all I'm hoping to get out of this.
 That's **why**[^2].

 [^1]: If you're wondering whether you should write, I'm not going to try to convince you.
 You need to want to write,.
 Steve Yegge makes a good argument for [why you should write blogs](https://sites.google.com/site/steveyegge2/you-should-write-blogs).
 [Dan Luu](https://danluu.com/about/) also makes a case that there is always a gap waiting to be filled with your knowledge.
-[^2]: Also why the blog is named why.
-Partly inspired by an irritating friend.